 Identify students who have not been submitting assignments.
 We made this a flexible number because we expect some courses to have ability to drop some assignments

 Students with number submitted assignments below a percentage of number

 Identify weaker students.
 We expect this condition to be useful earlier in the course, as it looks at all submitted assignments.
 It does not consider students who have not submitted an assignment.

-Once instructors have set up risk metrics for their course, students that are identified as at-risk students based on these metrics will appear in the watchlist.
+Once instructors have set up student metrics for their course, students that are identified as in need of attention based on these metrics will appear in the watchlist.

-Every row in the watchlist represents a particular instance of a student who meets one or more of the risk conditions.
-A single student can appear in multiple watchlist instances if they are identified for new risk conditions on separate occassions of loading the watchlist.
+Every row in the watchlist represents a particular instance of a student who meets one or more of the metrics conditions.
+A single student can appear in multiple watchlist instances if they are identified for new metrics conditions on separate occasions of loading the watchlist.